 - Mari Myllymäki, Aila Särkkä and Aki Vehtari (2013).
 Hierarchical second-order analysis of replicated spatial point patterns with non-spatial covariates.
 In Spatial Statistics, in press.
-Abstract on the journal web page.
+Online 13 August, 2013.
 PDF.

 - Aki Vehtari, Karita Reijonsaari, Olli-Pekka Kahilakoski, Markus V. Paananen, Willem van Mechelen, and Simo Taimela (2013).
 The Influence of Selective Participation in a Physical Activity Intervention on the Generalizability of Findings.
 In Journal of Occupational and Environmental Medicine, in press.

 - Jaakko Riihimäki, Pasi Jylänki and Aki Vehtari (2013).
 Nested Expectation Propagation for Gaussian Process Classification with a Multinomial Probit Likelihood.
 In Journal of Machine Learning Research, 14(Jan):75-109.
 Available online.
 Part of GPstuff v4.1 and later.

 - Lari Veneranta, Richard Hudd and Jarno Vanhatalo (2013).
 Reproduction areas of sea-spawning Coregonids reflect the environment in shallow coastal waters.
 Marine Ecology Progress Series, 477:231-250.

 - Jarno Vanhatalo, Laura Tuomi, Arto Inkala, Inari Helle, and Heikki Pitkänen (2013).
 Probabilistic Ecosystem Model for Predicting the Nutrient Concentrations in the Gulf of Finland under Diverse Management Actions.
 Environmental Science & Technology, 47(1):334-341.